feanor12/ebean-eclipse-enhancer/README.md

 ======================

 Ebean ORM eclipse enhancement plugin.
 This performs Ebean enhancement for both entity beans and "query beans" as part of Eclipse IDE compile.
-This fork use the new artifact name "io.ebean" instead of "com.avaje"

 ### Update site

 http://ebean-orm.github.io/eclipse/update

 ### Notes

+This version do not support the old artiface name "com.avaje" and should be use with the new ebean artifact "io.ebean" version > 10.x.x

 You can use this plugin in conjunction with other enhancement like the maven plugin.